imyhalex/comp-sci-study-journal/csci1270/operator-execution-aggregations.md

 __Basic Setup for Cost Analysis__

 __Joins__
-- We normalize tables ina relational database to aviod redundancy
+- We normalize tables in a relational database to aviod redundancy
 - We then use the join operator to reconstruct the original tuples without any information loss.
 - Join Algos:
     - All physical join operators are built around the same idea: